KB-RolePlay/yolks/README.md

+This project is a fork, to update only necessary images for our Pterodactyl Panel.
 # Yolks

 A curated collection of core images that can be used with Pterodactyl's Egg system.
 Each image is rebuilt